 Injuries to the rotator cuff are usually the result of years of stress on the muscles and tendons surrounding the shoulder joint, but your genes may also play a role in making you more susceptible.

-A frozen shoulder occurs when the ligaments in the shoulder joint become inflamed and “glued together,” which causes the “freezing” of the shoulder.
-The changes that come from aging, such as reduced production of lubricating fluid in the joint or worsening arthritis may cause it, or it may come from lack of use of the shoulder because of chronic pain.
+A frozen shoulder occurs when the ligaments in the shoulder joint become inflamed and develop tiny scars as they heal, which makes them seem “glued together,” which causes the “freezing” of the shoulder.
+The changes that come from aging, such as reduced production of lubricating fluid in the joint or worsening arthritis may contribute to it, but it mostly comes from lack of use of the shoulder because of chronic pain or damage.

 Symptoms and Warning Signs

 The following are warning signs that you may be developing arthritis: